-The most important ThinkTank on Documentary Software in Spain has been established, founded by Pedro Hípola and José A. Senso, within the framework of the TIC 238 research group.
+The most important Think-tank on Documental Software in Spain has been established, founded by Pedro Hípola and José A. Senso, within the framework of the TIC 238 research group.
 The research and working team comprises 54 members, including professors, professionals, researchers, and doctoral candidates, directly linked to the group’s areas of study: 1) Information Retrieval, 2) Open Data, 3) Information Systems, 4) e-Learning, and 5) Digital Repositories.

 softdoc01